Is there a pattern to a woman’s mood chart? One moment she’s sweet like honey and the next moment she can get so angry and unhappy!

 Week 1 (The Spring)

-As estrogen begins to increase after your menstruation, you also begin to feel better.
+As estrogen begins to increase after your menstruation, you start to feel better.

 After the aches and pains and the emotional roller coaster of your last cycle, you begin to feel renewed and refreshed.